vatesfr/xen-orchestra/docs/troubleshooting.md

 > Auto deploy failed. - No SR specified and Pool default SR is null

-It means you don't have a default SR set on the pool you are importing XOA to.
+It means you don't have a default SR set on the pool you are importing XOA on.
 To set a default SR, you must first find the SR UUID you want, with `xe sr-list`.
-When you have the UUID, you can set the default SR with: `xe pool-param-set default-SR=<SR_UUID>`.
+When you have the UUID, you can set the default SR with: `xe pool-param-set uuid=<pool-uuid> default-SR=<sr-uuid>`.
+For the pool UUID, just press tab after `xe pool-param-set uuid=` and it will autofill your pool UUID.
 When this is done, re-enter the deploy script command and it will work!

 ## XOA unreachable after boot